 - 4. - HIPAA: Improving healthcare's relationship with the cloud

-Editor's note: The author of this guest column, David Svec, is co-principal and co-founder of Veris Group LLC, a cybersecurity consultancy and an accredited FedRAMP third-party assessment organization (3PAO) based in
+Editor's note: The author of this guest column, David Svec, is co-principal and co-founder of Veris Group LLC, a cybersecurity consultancy and an accredited FedRAMP third-party assessment organization (3PAO) based in Vienna, Va.